 Electrical trauma encompasses both electric shock injuries and electrocution resulting from contact with a source of electricity that sends a current of electricity through a person’s body.
 The electric shock victim may suffer serious, life-altering injuries.
 Tragically, the results are fatal for an electrocution.

-What should you do if someone has suffered from electrical trauma?
+What should you do if someone has suffered from trauma from an accident with electricity?

-It is essential that an electrical trauma victim seek immediate medical attention even if he or she has no visible injuries, such as external burns.
-However, before you try to help, make sure that: (1) the electricity source is turned off; and/or (2) the victim is no longer in contact with the source of electricity.
+It is essential that a victim injured in an electrical accident seek immediate medical attention for their injuries even if they have none visible, such as external burns.
+However, before you try to help, make sure that the electricity source is turned off and/or the victim is no longer in contact with the source of electricity.